Businesses asked to develop communication strategies to cross cultural barriers

 The Communications Specialist said the COVID-19 pandemic had also put a spotlight on the importance of communication in nations, communities, and organisations across the diverse cultures of the world.

-Mr David Ofosu-Dorte, Senior Partner, AB & David, said the COVID-19 may have been one of the changes that affected the implementation of the AfCFTA but other factors might have also contributed at the background.
+Mr David Ofosu-Dorte, Senior Partner, AB & David, said the COVID-19 may have been one of the changes that affected the implementation of the AfCFTA but other factors might have also contributed.

 He called on the private sector to prepare and create a mindset that would take competitive advantage of the AfCFTA.